Long Term Care Planning

 - Personal History – Health and family history can increase the chances of needing long term care.

-Where Is Long Term Care Received?
+Types of Long Term Care Services

 - Home Health Care – A home health care provider visits your home for a few hours or up to 24 hours per day.